Admissions

 2. any institution accredited by an organization recognized by CHEA

-8. A maximum of 35 credits will be accepted into a A.A. program or a maximum of 70 credits will be accepted into a B.A. program.
+8. A maximum of 35 credits will be accepted into an A.A. program, and a maximum of 70 credits will be accepted into a B.A. program.

 Residency Requirements for Graduation